 Ultrasound Radiologist: Education Requirements & Career Profile

 Learn about the education and preparation needed to become an ultrasound radiologist.
-Get a quick view of the requirements, as well as details about fellowship, residency and licensure to find out if this is the career for you.
+Get a quick view of the requirements, as well as details about fellowships, residencies and licensure to find out if this is the career for you.

 Ultrasound radiologists work in a variety of settings, from private care practices to hospitals.
 They use sonography to evaluate symptoms and map internal organs.
-Ultrasound radiologists must undergo extensive education, and job prospects are projected to be favorable for these physicians.
+Ultrasound radiologists must undergo extensive education.
+Job prospects are projected to be favorable for these physicians.

 |Additional Requirements||State medical license; board certification may be required by some employers|